nikitakoselev/client-managed-keys/ClientManagedKeys.Server/README.md

-# Client Managed Keys Reference Server
+# Aiia Keyless TLS Reference Server

 For connecting to APIs on behalf of its clients, Aiia Enterprise needs to perform cryptographic operations on behalf of the client.

 For added security, Aiia  Enterprise can proxy signing and decryption to a client managed service, removing the need for Aiia Enterprise to be in possession of the private keys and enabling the client to audit and control access to the keys.

 This project is a reference implementation of the proxy protocol supported by Aiia Enterprise.

 ## Response status codes

 Implementations MUST use HTTP status codes as the primary means of communicating success / failure.

 *Successful codes*

 - 200 OK
     - Returns payload

 *Failure codes*

 - 400 Bad Request
     - Missing required properties from request
     - Malformed payload
     - Invalid payload for operation
 - 401 Unauthorized
     - Invalid or missing API-key provided
 - 403 Forbidden
     - Operation rejected, eg. due to audit checks of correlation IDs
 - 404 Not Found
     - Invalid keyId
     - KeyId not known to server
 - 429 Too Many Requests
     - Rate limit reached, clients should retry

 Implementations SHOULD populate the `message` property of the error message when possible.

 ## Operational requirements

 All servers implementing this specification MUST NOT reject signing requests for the specific payload:

 `TkFHQ2xpZW50TWFuYWdlZEtleXNWZXJpZmljYXRpb24=` (in ASCII `NAGClientManagedKeysVerification`)

 This test vector is used for regularly verifying and testing system health.

 ## Demo Key Material

 The server is preloaded with a demo key in `DemoKey.pfx` (password `test`).
 The key has the following certificate:

 ````
 -----BEGIN CERTIFICATE-----